 If you can't resolve the problem with the company directly, you should contact the company's trade association.

-Many package holiday companies are members of either Abta or Association of Independent Tour Operators (AITO).
+Many package holiday companies are members of either Abta or the Association of Independent Tour Operators (AITO).

 4 Claim against an ABTA company

 If your company is a member of ABTA(The Travel Association) they will be bound by the Association's code of conduct.
 This requires certain standards of service, including promptly paying any applicable refunds.
 ABTA members who break the code can be fined.

 To make a complaint to ABTA, you must first complain directly to the company, which should send you a full response within 28 days.

 If they don't, or you're not satisfied with the reply, you can then lodge the complaint with ABTA.
 You can now do this online via a complaints hub.
 Be aware that the company you complain about will be able to view your complaint in full via the hub.